retnakalakjm-creator/VSAQwen/PROJECT_ARCHITECTURE.md

 A failed audit script is never treated as evidence about the event itself.
 The script must first reproduce the validated event population.

+### Interaction/Penalty Policy
+## UPTHRUST Interaction Penalty Decision

+The audit established a real historical degradation for the `UPTHRUST + BUYING_CLIMAX + INCREASING_DEMAND` population.

+This does not authorize a production penalty by itself.

+Counterfactual replay showed that subtracting a fixed amount from the supply score causes the professional `net_strength` to move toward zero.
+Under the current scoring architecture, that is the opposite of the intended effect of a penalty.

+Therefore the interaction remains observational/diagnostic evidence and is not converted into a production penalty.

+No change is made to:

+- `SUPPLY_EVIDENCE_WEIGHTS[UPTHRUST]`
+- global UPTHRUST scoring
+- qualification logic
+- actionability logic
+- production emission logic

 ### Evidence emission weight vs professional scoring weight

 These are separate concepts and must not be conflated.